j-hui/fidget.nvim/README.md

 ## Highlights

-Rather than defining its own highlights, Fidget uses built-in highlight groups that are typically overridden by custom Vim color schemes.
+Rather than defining its own highlights, Fidget's default configuration uses built-in highlight groups that are typically overridden by custom Vim color schemes.
 With any luck, these will look reasonable when rendered, but the visual outcome will really depend on what your color scheme decided to do with those highlight groups.

+You can override these highlight groups (e.g., `icon_style`) using the `:h fidget-options` shown above.

 ## Related Work